Building a Scalable, Effective, and Steerable Search and Ranking Platform: CONCLUSION

 \section{CONCLUSION}

-In this paper, we have introduced a flexible, scalable, steerable, and real-time ranking platform that has been proven to enhance customer experience by delivering more relevant and personalized content.
-This approach has, in turn, led to improvements in various customer-centric and business metrics.
+In this paper, we have introduced a flexible, scalable, steerable, and real-time ranking platform that has been proven to enhance customer experience by delivering more relevant and personalized content for various use cases including browse, search and item recommendation.
+The approach has led to improvements in both customer-centric and business metrics.
 We have described the architecture of our ranking platform, adhering to a set of design principles and utilizing state-of-the-art models.
-We have also offered insights into their performance, highlighting the considerable advantages of integrating heterogeneous signals and inputs that encompass the entire customer journey, as well as the effectiveness of fine-tuning input embeddings to boost model performance.
+We have also provided insights into their performance, highlighting the considerable advantages of integrating heterogeneous signals and inputs that encompass the entire customer journey, as well as the effectiveness of fine-tuning input embeddings to boost model performance.

 Our offline and online evaluations clearly demonstrate that our proposed system not only significantly outperforms existing solutions by a wide margin (10-40\% improvement in offline evaluation metrics and a 15\% combined engagement and +2.2\% revenue uplift in 4 online A/B tests) but also excels in real-life use cases and scales effectively under heavy load, which is a crucial requirement for large e-commerce platforms.
 Furthermore, we illustrate that the enhanced experience benefits both returning and new customers.
 Lastly, we provide valuable insights and practical guidance for application by other applied scientists and practitioners within the domain.